Tree Removal

 01

-Dial (978) 375-2272 and the first thing I'll ask about a Bedford job is the tree's size and location.
-If it's 10 inches or larger in trunk diameter, the Tree Preservation Bylaw applies and we'll need a permit.
-If it's near the Shawsheen River or Springs Brook, Conservation Commission review applies too.
-I'll explain exactly what's needed before I even come look at the tree.
+Call (978) 375-2272 and the first thing I'll ask about a Bedford job is the tree's size and where it sits.
+Ten inches or more across the trunk and the Tree Preservation Bylaw is in play.
+Near the Shawsheen or Springs Brook and the Conservation Commission is too.
+I'll lay out exactly what's needed before I ever climb out of the truck to look at it.

 02

-I come to your Bedford property, assess the tree's condition, measure the trunk diameter for bylaw compliance, and check proximity to wetland resources.
-I'll give you a firm removal price and outline the permit timeline — the Tree Preservation application, and a Conservation filing if applicable.
-I handle the paperwork.
-You sign the application.
-We've done this enough in Bedford that the process doesn't hold things up unnecessarily.
+I come to your property, check the tree's condition, measure the trunk for bylaw compliance, and look at how close it sits to any wetland resource.
+You get a firm removal price and a clear permit timeline — the Tree Preservation application, plus a Conservation filing if the buffer applies.
+I do the paperwork, you sign it.
+We've run this enough in Bedford that the process doesn't drag.

 03